Direct from the Source

 Subscribe to AASHTO’s news products to get the latest transportation news from around the country straight to your inbox.

-AASHTO – The American Association of State Highway Transportation Officials – is a nonprofit, nonpartisan association representing highway and transportation departments in the 50 states, the District of Columbia, and Puerto Rico.
-It represents all five transportation modes: air, highways, public transportation, rail, and water.
+AASHTO – The American Association of State Highway and Transportation Officials – is a nonprofit, nonpartisan association representing highway and transportation departments in the 50 states, the District of Columbia, and Puerto Rico.
+It represents all transportation modes, including air, highways, public transportation, active transportation, rail, and water.
 Its primary goal is to foster the development, operation, and maintenance of an integrated national transportation system.